-What this means is that you send your product to Amazon and they do all the leg work.
-They deal with the customers, deliver your products, process refunds.
+What this means is that you send your product to Amazon and they do all the legwork.
+They deal with the customers, ship your products from the Amazon fulfillment centers, and process refunds.

 All you need to do is make sure you send in inventory before you run out of stock!

 You can ship things directly from China to Amazon yourself.
-Or, if you would like your products inspected and are based outside of the US, you can send your items to a prep and shipper – they basically just receive your items, inspect them, label them and send them to Amazon.
+Or, if you would like your products inspected and are based outside of the US, you can send your items to some who preps and ships (aka “a prep and shipper”).
+They basically just receive your items, inspect them, label them and send them to Amazon.